 - Grade III: In addition to Grade II changes, superficial flame shaped and deep dot-like hemorrhages and cotton wool exudates.

 - Grade IV: Grade III changes with papilledema.

 Symptoms of Hypertension

-Hypertension is silent disease and there are no specific symptoms associated.
-In fact, many persons with high blood pressure are not even aware of that they have this condition.
+Hypertension is a silent disease and there are no specific symptoms associated.
+In fact, many persons with high blood pressure are not even aware that they have this condition.

 However, extremely high blood pressure may lead to some symptoms like headaches, dizziness, nausea, vision problems, breathing troubles, irregular heartbeat, epistaxis and blood in urine.

 The clinical features may be due to the elevated BP itself, target organ involvement or due to underlying disease, as in secondary hypertension.

 Diagnosis of Hypertension